 All states require some type of ELL assessment that ranges from simply asking parents to identify the primary language spoken in the home to a formal test administered to all students.
-We found that Ahfachkee Indian School officials had not administered any formal ELL assessment.
+Upon enrolling their children in school, Washington parents are asked if their children speak a language other than English in the home.
+2 Should they provide a positive response, the student is given the Washington English Language Proficiency Assessment (WELPA) placement test.
+During our inspection we learned that Yakama Nation Tribal School officials had not previously identified students' English language proficiency.
 As a result, ELL students may not have been properly identified and may not have received the additional support necessary to help them achieve academically.